• Skip to main content

 Luray KOA

-This was an amazing site, but with many limitations.
-On the eastern side, we had views of a mountain and wheat field.
-Towards the south, a large grass area.
-The sites were large, good water pressure and pedestal voltage.
-Unfortunately, no cable, no local channels on the antenna, and marginal Verizon bars.
-There was wifi, but difficult to surf the internet, let alone consider streaming Netflix.
-Download speed of 1.2 Mbps, upload of 85 Kbps with the park less than half full.
-Pool closed for the season.
-It rained the first day but we got to see a rainbow, the winds blew hard the second day, and the adjacent farm sprayed liquid manure the third.
-The stench was horrendous and did not dissipate over the next 2 days.
-We never used the beautiful patio or sat outside to enjoy the fire pit.
-It was a good opportunity to catch up on planning where to go next.
-They did have a HUGE fenced dog park that Jake loved.
-The cows from the adjacent farm came over to the fence to check Jake out.
+An amazing site with many limitations.
+On the eastern side, we had views of a mountain and wheat field; to the south, a large open grass area.
+Large sites with good water pressure and pedestal voltage.
+No cable, no local antenna channels, and marginal Verizon bars.
+Wifi download speed was 1.2 Mbps — barely enough to load a page, let alone stream Netflix.
+The pool was still closed for the season.
+It rained the first day, the winds blew hard the second, and the adjacent farm sprayed liquid manure on the third.
+The stench was horrendous and didn’t dissipate for two full days.
+We never used the beautiful patio or the fire pit.
+It was a good opportunity to catch up on trip planning.
+They did have a huge fenced dog park that Jake loved — and the cows from the neighboring farm came right to the fence to check him out.
 He was fascinated by them.

 Luray Caverns

-The caverns are impressive, especially since they are privately owned.
-They were discovered in 1878.
-Its a one hour tour, the path is paved, about a mile walk, and has an incredible diversity of cave formations.
-Its not a Carlsbad Caverns or Mammoth Cave, but close.
-Its a must see if in the area.
+The caverns are impressive — especially considering they are privately owned.
+Discovered in 1878, the one-hour guided tour covers about a mile of paved path through an incredible diversity of cave formations.
+Not quite Carlsbad Caverns or Mammoth Cave in scale, but remarkably close.
+A must-see if you’re in the area.

 Hawksbill Greenway

-This is a multi-use path that meanders along the Hawksbill Creek through the center of Luray.
-There were no noteworthy shops or restaurants to stop at.
-But it was still a nice walk along the creek.
+A multi-use path that meanders along Hawksbill Creek through the center of Luray.
+No standout shops or restaurants along the way, but still a pleasant walk along the water.

 Shenandoah National Park

-Skyline drive is beautiful.
-Its at about 3200 feet elevation, so still spring.
-Skyline drive is a 105 mile road that runs the entire length of the Shenandoah National Park.
-We came across a Redbud tree.
+Skyline Drive is beautiful.
+At about 3,200 feet elevation it was still early spring here.
+Skyline Drive runs the entire 105-mile length of Shenandoah National Park.
+We came across a Redbud tree in full bloom.

-We had an enjoyable walk to a waterfall.
-Jake decided that a rock about 1 foot by 8 inches did not belong in the stream so he spent about 5 minutes removing it.
+We had an enjoyable hike to a waterfall.
+Jake decided that a rock about one foot by eight inches did not belong in the stream, so he spent five solid minutes removing it.
 Crazy dog.

 Related